bgplab/isis/docs/basic/6-level-2.md

       10.1.0.10
 ```

-As expected, the routers have two IS-IS databases with duplicate information (the LSPs might have the exact same size):
+As expected, the routers have two IS-IS LSP databases with duplicate information (the LSPs might have the exact same size):

+IS-IS LSP database on R1 running FRRouting
+{ .code-caption }
 ```
 r1# show isis data
 Area Gandalf: